readable111/Crop-Hero/MPM/mpm.md

 * Add a subscription model, likely based on a freemium model
     * Charge via PayPal or Square to offload security considerations and PCI DSS requirements
     * Includes writing a proper Terms of Service and Privacy Policy, for legal reasons
-* Expand social media integration
+* Add social media integration
+    * Specifically for Facebook
 * Allow crop sharing between app users as part of data aggregation for the Data Hub graphs
     * This would be connected to crop visibility where only crops set to visible will be included in the data aggregation
     * Includes implementation of the default visibility toggle switch
 * Improve the speed and efficiency of calls to APIs or the backend
+    * Cache retrieved crops in AsyncStorage, which is much faster than calling the backend
 * Add GPS functionality and/or geotagging to identify specific crops or locations
     * Perhaps add a map of the area with zones and markers
 * Add a desktop computer-focused website interface for the mobile app